John Smyth (barrister): First reports

-Public exposure
+Further investigations

+On 3 February 2017, two days after Smyth was publicly named as an abuser, Anne Atkins, an evangelical Christian, revealed via an article in The Daily Telegraph that she had referred to him, although not by name, in a 2012 article; "'I haven't handed over a sex offender to the police - because I was told in confidence': A leading agony aunt makes an explosive confession" (Daily Mail, 20 October 2012).
+The article included the following paragraphs:

 Smyth was first publicly named as an abuser by an article in The Daily Telegraph published on 1 February 2017.
 The article indicated that Channel 4 News would be broadcasting a report on Smyth's violent physical abuse of young men.
 The report aired the next day and showed Smyth being doorstepped by reporter Cathy Newman, while on a Christmas and New Year visit to friends in Bristol, England.
 Smyth commented that he was "not talking about what we did at all" and said some of the claims were "nonsense".

-Shortly after the report the Bishop of Guildford, Andrew Watson disclosed that he was one of Smyth's victims.
+Shortly after the report the Bishop of Guildford, Andrew Watson, disclosed that he was one of Smyth's victims.

 After the abuse became public, Graham Tilby, national safeguarding adviser for the Church of England, said: "Clearly, more could have been done at the time to look further into the case."
 Smyth was excommunicated from the Church-on-Main in Cape Town after church leaders said he refused to return to the UK and engage with police.

-On 10 April 2017, BBC News At Ten reported that Simon Doggart was a victim of Smyth, but he had been recruited to administer further beatings.
+On 10 April 2017, BBC News at Ten reported that the English first-class cricketer and Caldicott School headmaster Simon Doggart had been abused by Smyth, but he also had administered beatings alongside Smyth to other victims.

+Personal life and death

+In January 1966, Smyth met Josephine Anne Leggott.
+They married on 1 June 1968, and had one son and three daughters.

+Smyth died from heart failure, aged 77, on 11 August 2018, at his home in Bergvliet, South Africa, near Cape Town.

+Subsequent developments

-In June 2020, the Church of England removed final diocesan permission to officiate from George Carey, a former Archbishop of Canterbury, having found of him procedural failings, either in his reviewing or not having reviewed by other bodies some of the old allegations against Smyth.
+In June 2020, the Church of England removed final diocesan permission to officiate from George Carey, a former Archbishop of Canterbury, having identified procedural failings either in his review of, or his failure to have other bodies review, allegations against Smyth.
 Permission was restored to Carey by the Bishop of Oxford seven months later.

-A book documenting Smyth's abuse was published in September 2021.
-Bleeding For Jesus: John Smyth and the cult of the Iwerne Camps was written by Andrew Graystone, a journalist and theologian who had been involved in the exposure of Smyth.